Introduction and Overview

 The purposes of data processing are:

-- Anonymous evaluation of access behavior to improve our offer and, if necessary, for criminal prosecution or prosecution of claims
+3. Anonymous analysis of access behavior to improve our offer and, if necessary, for prosecution or pursuit of claims

-Even while you are currently visiting our website, our web server, i.e. the computer on which this website is stored, usually automatically saves data such as
+Even while you are visiting our website right now, our web server, which is the computer on which this website is stored, typically automatically stores data such as

-- the complete Internet address (URL) of the website accessed
+• the complete internet address (URL) of the accessed web page

-- the address (URL) of the previously visited page (referrer URL) (e.g. https://www. beispielquellsite.de/vondabinichgekommen/)
+• the address (URL) of the previously visited page (Referrer URL) (e.g., https://www.examplesourcesite.com/whereicamefrom/)

-As a rule, the above-mentioned data is stored for two weeks and then automatically deleted.
-We do not pass this data on, but we cannot rule out the possibility of this data being viewed by the authorities in the event of unlawful conduct.
+Usually, the above-mentioned data is stored for two weeks and then automatically deleted.
+We do not pass on this data, but we cannot exclude the possibility that this data may be viewed by authorities in the event of unlawful behavior.

-In short: Your visit is logged by our provider (company that runs our website on special computers (servers)), but we do not pass on your data without your consent!
+In short: Your visit is logged by our provider (company that runs our website on special computers (servers)), but we do not share your data without consent!

-The lawfulness of the processing of personal data in the context of web hosting results from Art.
+The lawfulness of processing personal data in the context of web hosting results from Art.
 6 para.
-1 lit. f GDPR (protection of legitimate interests), because the use of professional hosting with a provider is necessary in order to present the company securely and user-friendly on the Internet and to be able to pursue attacks and claims from this if necessary.
+1 lit. f GDPR (protection of legitimate interests), as the use of professional hosting with a provider is necessary to present the company securely and user-friendly on the internet and to be able to pursue attacks and claims arising from it if necessary.

-As a rule, there is a contract between us and the hosting provider for order processing in accordance with Art.
+Between us and the hosting provider, there is usually a contract for order processing pursuant to Art.
 28 f.
 GDPR, which ensures compliance with data protection and guarantees data security.

-Below you will find the contact details of our external hosting provider, where, in addition to the information above, you can find out more about data processing:
+Below you will find the contact details of our external hosting provider, where you can learn more about data processing in addition to the information above:

 hosttech GmbH